crisist/crisist/README.md

 ### Hi there 👋
- 🔭 I’m currently working on ...
+ 🔭 I’m currently studying on FZU University
  🌱 I’m currently learning Information
  👯 I’m looking to collaborate on git
  🤔 I’m looking for help with